St John the Baptist's Church, Ermine, Lincoln: History

+Construction and consecration

-The new, permanent church was completed on the estate in 1963.
-The architect was Sam Scorer of D. Clarke Hall, Scorer & Bright (now known as Scorer Hawkins Architects) in Lincoln.
+Construction of a new, permanent church started in April 1962, with the main construction finished by December 1962, costing £26,500.
+The architect was Sam Scorer of D. Clarke Hall, Scorer & Bright (now Scorer Hawkins Architects) in Lincoln.
+It was built by W and J Simons (Lincoln) Ltd.

-It was planned as a “tent of meeting” rather than a “static temple”, and was described in the Church Times in 1963 as "Britain's most modern church".
-The Vicar who commissioned it, the Revd John Hodgkinson, wrote "the emphasis was very much on church as people rather than a building".
+It was planned as a "tent of meeting" rather than a "static temple", and was described in the Church Times in 1963 as "Britain's most modern church".
+The vicar who commissioned it, the Revd John Hodgkinson, wrote "the emphasis was very much on church as people rather than a building".

+The church was consecrated by the Bishop of Lincoln on 6 October 1963.

 In 1995, it became a Grade II* listed building.

 Description

 The church's roof is a hyperbolic paraboloid rising from two points on the ground to north and south.
 The roof structure is of concrete, covered with aluminium.
 The building has a hexagonal floor plan and concrete walls.
 The east wall is dominated by abstract stained glass designed by Keith New, who helped design the windows of Coventry Cathedral.
 The altar, font and pulpit, by Scorer, are of cast concrete.
 The altar is raised on four steps in a circular sanctuary area to the eastern side of the hexagon.
 The font is placed in the central aisle, in front of the altar.